School of Education

 The School of Education offers an innovative program combining a secondary education major with a major in a Foreign Language.
 These languages include French, Italian, Latin and Spanish.
 This program, the first of its kind among Chicagoland universities, enables graduates to be recognized as experts both in teaching techniques and in a specific subject area.

 The goal of the Loyola Literacy Center is to provide individual assistance to all adults, both native-born and foreign-born, who wish to improve their reading, writing, and speaking skills in English.
 The LCLC serves a highly diverse community of native-born and foreign-born adult learners.
 Most of the tutors at LCLC are Loyola students, some of whom elect to earn course credit for tutoring in the Center as part of an internship.
 All tutors receive an orientation to the LCLC and to tutoring adults; all tutoring is supervised by an on-site manager and experienced assistants.

 The Office for International Programs (OIP) prepares students to serve the needs of the world community.
 OIP coordinates study abroad opportunities for Loyola students, offers services to visiting international students and scholars, operates the Chicago office for the John Felice Rome Center, and provides ESL services to the Loyola community.

 School of Education Rome Programs

-Loyola University Chicago's School of Education offers summer study sessions at Loyola's Rome Center campus in Italy for graduate students.
+Loyola University Chicago's School of Education offers summer study sessions at Loyola's Rome Center campus in Italy for undergraduate and graduate students.
 All School of Education courses at Loyola's John Felice Rome Center make use of the vast cultural resources of this world-class city and involve on-site instruction.
 In addition, activities are scheduled for students that expand interaction with Rome and with the Italian way of life.